charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Two types of choropleth maps are very often used:

 ####Portfolios {#sec:portfolios}
 Landcover maps, also called LULC for land use/land cover, represent the full landscape with its corresponding land uses.
 A portfolio is a landcover map which correspond to a subset of the full landscape: the set of chosen activities for each SDU.
-*Example TODO*
 When displaying portfolios, highest care must be given to symbology, see recommendations in section \ref{sec:colors}.
 Landcover colors chemes can be very tricky, depending on the number of classes and the arrangement.
 A good example is given by figure \ref{fig:lulc}b.

 ![Portofolio and landcover maps: (a) a portfolio map of the Nathpa Jhakri catchment [@Sadrian] and (b) a many-classes LULC colorscheme (Stacie Wolny)](../images/portfolio_lulc.png){#fig:lulc}

 ####Objective score maps {#sec:objs}
 Objective score maps are choropleths displaying a continuous variable: the objective score for each SDU.
 These are widely used to visualized ES model outputs.
-Often, the objective score maps of different ES objectives are combined in a single one summarizing the overall scores.
-When doing so, it is essential to normalize the scores.
+Often, the objective score maps of different ES objectives are combined in a single one summarizing the overall scores (e.g in the combined figures in appendice \ref{fig:hawaii4}).

-*Example TODO*
+Objective score maps can display either absolute scores, or the change in score relative to a baseline, in which case they are also refered to as marginal value maps.
+Examples of marginal objective score maps can be found in appendices \ref{fig:hawaii2} and \ref{fig:hawaii3}.

 ###Spatial visualization of tradeoffs {#sec:hotspot}
 In the context of optimization, ES analysts often have to figure out where, on a landscape, do activities produce co-benefits, and where are they in conflict ?
 That is: where does an intervention move multiple ES metrics (objectives) in the same direction i.e where are the *win-wins*?
 And on the other hand, where in space is a given intervention or scenario contribute to some metrics at the expense of others?